-Dr. Teasdale and our team stay updated with dentistry’s most innovative technology so that we can diagnose and treat oral problems faster, with more accuracy, and with much less discomfort than ever before.
+Dr. Lee and our team at Advanced Dental Arts NW stay updated with dentistry’s most innovative technology so that we can diagnose and treat oral problems faster, with more accuracy, and with much less discomfort than ever before.
 Every piece of equipment, instrument, and technique has been carefully chosen to give you better results and put a smile on your face when you leave our dental office.
+Read on to learn a little more about our advanced dental technology in Portland.

 Additionally, the Waterlase MD gives us a way to contour gum tissue, so that the front teeth appear longer, and more esthetic.
 And to uncover dental implants, and to assure that your crowns and bridges fit comfortably and completely every time.